lorien/awesome-web-scraping/python.md

 * [flanker](https://github.com/mailgun/flanker) - A email address and Mime parsing library.
 * [Talon](https://github.com/mailgun/talon) - Mailgun library to extract message quotations and signatures.

-## URL Manipulation
+## URL and Network Address Manipulation

-*Libraries for parsing URLs.*
+*Libraries for parsing/modifying URLs and network addresses.*

+* URL
   * [furl](https://github.com/gruns/furl) - A small Python library that makes manipulating URLs simple.
   * [purl](https://github.com/codeinthehole/purl) - A simple, immutable URL class with a clean API for interrogation and manipulation.
   * [urllib.parse](https://docs.python.org/3/library/urllib.parse.html) - interface to break Uniform Resource Locator (URL) strings up in components (addressing scheme, network location, path etc.), to combine the components back into a URL string, and to convert a “relative URL” to an absolute URL given a “base URL.” (stdlib)
   * [tldextract](https://github.com/john-kurkowski/tldextract) - Accurately separate the TLD from the registered domain and subdomains of a URL, using the Public Suffix List.
+* Network Address
+  [netaddr](https://github.com/drkjam/netaddr) - A Python library for representing and manipulating network addresses.
 ## Web Content Extracting

 *Libraries for extracting web contents.*